tshepang/blog/content/cat, Python, and Perl.md

 +++

 I came across [a tutorial] that showes how to implement a simple cat in Perl.
-I\'ve modified their example for the sake of simplicity:
+I've modified their example for the sake of simplicity:

 ``` {.sourceCode .perl}
 sub cat {